West Gate Bridge: Structural weaknesses

-Expansion
+Expansion, 2009–2011

-On 17 May 2006, the State Government as part of its Meeting Our Transport Challenges plan announced plans to change traffic flow in peak periods on the West Gate Bridge and approaches to it, using a reversible lane to provide five traffic lanes in the peak direction, opposing traffic having three lanes.
+On 17 May 2006, the Victorian government as part of its "Meeting Our Transport Challenges" announced plans to change traffic flow in peak periods on the West Gate Bridge and approaches to it, using a reversible lane to provide five traffic lanes in the peak direction, opposing traffic having three lanes.
 This was to be done using overhead signals and barriers; the State Government allocated funds to this project in its 2006–2007 state budget, but the works were never carried out.

 In 2008 the expansion plans were revised as part of the Victorian Transport Plan, when it was announced that the bridge would be widened to five lanes in each direction, the space being gained by narrowing the existing traffic lanes and closing the emergency lanes, in a move criticised by Victorian fire, police and ambulance unions.
 Overhead gantries would be used to direct traffic out of lanes when breakdowns and accidents occur.
-Costed at $240 million, each lane would be 3.1 m wide; by comparison, lanes on the Sydney Harbour Bridge have a width of 2.8 m.
-Roads Minister Tim Pallas claimed that the plan would allow the bridge to carry 50 per cent more vehicles, while reducing crashes by 20 per cent.
+Costed at $240 million, each lane would be 3.1 m wide; by comparison, lanes on the Sydney Harbour Bridge were 2.8 m wide.
+Roads Minister Tim Pallas claimed that the plan would allow the bridge to carry fifty per cent more vehicles, while reducing crashes by twenty per cent.
 Structural analysis work on the bridge concluded in early 2009, and was completed over a 14-month period.
 Works to strengthen the bridge commenced in the first half of 2009, with the entire strengthening project scheduled for completion in 2011.

-On 22 June 2011, all five lanes were finally opened to the public in both directions, with the completion of the required strengthening works.
-The full cost was $347 million, $107 million more than VicRoads had originally planned, but included considerable additional scope of works.
-This cost increase was after the deletion of $20 million architectural lighting originally included in the scope of the works.
+On 22 June 2011, all five lanes were opened to the public in both directions, with the completion of the required strengthening works.
+The full cost was $347 million, $107 million more than VicRoads had originally planned, with considerable additional scope of works.
+This cost increase was after the deletion of $20 million architectural lighting originally included in the scope.
 The engineers for the strengthening project, Flint & Neill and Sinclair Knight Merz, won the 2012 Institution of Structural Engineers Supreme Award for structural engineering for the project.